Whistling: As communication

 On La Gomera, one of Spain's Canary Islands, a traditional whistled language, Silbo Gomero, is still used.
 At least nine separate whistling sounds are used to produce usually four vowels and five consonants, allowing this language to convey unlimited words.
-The language allowed people (such as shepherds) to communicate over long distances in the island, when other communication means were not available.
+The language allowed people (such as shepherds) to communicate over long distances on the island, when other communication means were not available.
 It is now taught in school so that it is not lost among the younger generation.
 Another group of whistlers were the Mazateco Indians of Oaxaca, Mexico.
 Their whistling aided in conveying messages over far distances but was used also in close quarters as a unique form of communication with a variety of tones.

 Whistling can be used to control trained animals such as dogs.
 A shepherd's whistle is often used instead.

 Whistling has long been used as a specialized communication between laborers.
 For example, whistling in theatre, particularly on-stage, is used by flymen (members of a fly crew) to cue the lowering or raising of a batten pipe or flat.
 This method of communication became popular before the invention of electronic means of communication, and is still in use, primarily in older "hemp" houses during the set and strike of a show.

 Burrowing animals species are known to whistle to communicate threats, such as marmot species including the groundhog (woodchuck) and the alpine marmot.
-Whistling is used by animals such as prairie dogs to communicate threats, who have one of the most complex communication systems in the animal kingdom.
-Prairie dogs are able to communicate an animals speed, shape, size, species and for humans specific attire and if the human is carrying a gun.
+Whistling to communicate threats is used by animals such as prairie dogs, which have one of the most complex communication systems in the animal kingdom.
+Prairie dogs can communicate an animal's speed, shape, size, and species and for humans specific attire and if the human is carrying a gun.
 This method of communication is usually done by having a sentry stand on two feet surveying for potential threats while the rest of the pack finds food.
 Once a threat has been identified the sentry sounds a whistle alarm, (sometimes describing the threat) at which point the pack retreats to their burrows.
-The intensity of the threat is usually determined by how long the sentry whistles.
-The sentry continues to whistle the alarm until the entirety of the pack have gone to safety at which point the sentry returns to the burrow.
+The intensity of the threat is usually determined by how long and how loud the sentry whistles.
+The sentry continues to whistle the alarm until the entirety of the pack has gone to safety at which point the sentry returns to the burrow.